-- (3) A person who procures - (a) a young person to commit an indecent act, either in this State or elsewhere; or - (b) another person to do an indecent act with, or directed at, a young person, either in this State or elsewhere -
+- (3) A person who procures - (a) a young person to commit an indecent act, either in this State or elsewhere; or - (b) another person to do an indecent act with, or directed at, a young person, either in this State or elsewhere - defence to a charge under section 124 or 125B, the like consent to an act which is the subject of the alleged procurement given under the like conditions as to the age of the parties is a defence to a charge under this section.

-Charge: Procuring indecent act by, or with, young person.
+Charge: Procuring a child [or young person] for indecent act.